Kevinparashar/motadata-AI-sdk-2.0/ARCHITECTURE.md

 │                 ├──────────────┐                          │
 │                 │              │                          │
 │  ┌──────────────▼──┐  ┌────────▼──────────┐              │
-│  │  Event Emitter  │  │  API Module       │              │
+│  │  Event Emitter  │  │  LiteLLM Gateway  │              │
-│  │  (from Core)    │  │  (for external)   │              │
+│  │  (from Core)    │  │  (for AI tasks)   │              │
 │  └─────────────────┘  └──────────────────┘              │
 │                                                           │
 └───────────────────────────────────────────────────────────┘